superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ![Similarity Matrix for seven sentences from two documents](../assets/use_cases/embeddings_on_browser/embeddings-browser-similarity-matrix.png)
 (Note: the 7x7 matrix represents seven sentences; Paragraph 2's second sentence breaks at the "A." of "Charles A. Storke."
 The third sentence begins with "Storke.")

-Our similarity matrix demonstrates how same-paragraph sentence pairs are more similar than different-paragraph sentence pairs.
-Same-paragraph sentence pairs display as significantly darker squares, in our matrix, above.
-The darker the hue of green, the more similar the vectors - i.e., the less distant they are in semantic meaning.
-For example, the square pairing Paragraph 1's first sentence ("The quick brown fox...") and second sentence ("The phrase is commonly...") displays as relatively dark green - [1,2] and [2,1].
-Similarly, pairing Paragraph 2's first ("The Los Angeles Herald...") and second ("Founded in 1873...") sentences displays as relatively dark green - [3,4] and [4,3].
-(The darkest green squares represent the dot product values of identical pairs - [1,1], [2,2] [3,3], and so on.)
+Our similarity matrix uses color hue to illustrate that same-paragraph sentence pairs are more similar (darker green) than different-paragraph sentence pairs (lighter green).
+The darker the hue of green, the more similar the vectors representing the sentences are - i.e., the closer they are in semantic meaning.
+For example, pairing Paragraph 1's first sentence ("The quick brown fox...") and second sentence ("The phrase is commonly...") displays as medium green squares - [1,2] and [2,1].
+So does pairing Paragraph 2's first ("The Los Angeles Herald...") and second ("Founded in 1873...") - [3,4] and [4,3].
+The darkest green squares represent the dot product values of identical pairs - [1,1], [2,2] [3,3], and so on.

 ![Numbered sentence pairs in similarity matrix](../assets/use_cases/embeddings_on_browser/embeddings-browser-numbered-similarity-matrix.png)

-As a result, each paragraph's same-paragraph sentence pairs form their own relatively dark regions within the larger matrix above.
+As a result, each paragraph's same-paragraph sentence pairs form their own notably darker regions within the larger matrix above.
 Conversely, different-paragraph sentence pairs are less similar, and therefore display as lighter green squares.
-For example, pairings of Paragraph 1's first sentence [1] and Paragraph 2's first sentence [3] are distinctively lighter green (i.e., more distant in meaning) - [1,3] and [3,1], and lie outside our two same-paragraph sentence pair groups.
+For example, pairings of Paragraph 1's first sentence [1] and Paragraph 2's first sentence [3] are distinctively lighter green (i.e., more distant in meaning) - [1,3] and [3,1], and lie outside our two same-paragraph sentence pair regions.

 ## A real-world-ready semantic search application

 And that's it!

-Our low cost, intuitive, ready-to-deploy, in-browser vector embedding generator and visualizer is ready for you to deploy on real-world tasks.
+You can now build our low cost, intuitive, ready-to-deploy, in-browser vector embedding generator and visualizer in your own browser, and use it for your own real-world applications.

-This tutorial walked us through just one example of the kind of AI apps any developer can build, using pre-trained models configured with TypeScript, and without any cloud models, expensive hardware, or specialized engineering knowledge.
+This is just one example of the kind of AI apps any developer can build, using pre-trained models configured with TypeScript, and without any cloud models, expensive hardware, or specialized engineering knowledge.

 ## Contributors